technikamateur/FreeMind/README.md

 - manages the backup of your data and makes it easy to restore - no more worries about lost data
 - helps you to solve problems e.g. if a HDD crashes

+### How to install:
+Get the latest copy of FreeMind.
+Go to ['releases'](https://github.com/technikamateur/FreeMind/releases) and download the latest version using

+`wget (link adress)`

+Extract the archive and save the files to a directory of your choice. **Make sure you are still connected to the internet!**

+#### Config files wich must be edited:
+- **defhdd.conf** - insert all HDD's (you want to monitor) and a Description wich will be displayed at the admin panel
+- **spacegrabber.sh** - insert all your HDD's (you want to monitor).
+Take a look at the comments!

 ### License:
 <img align="right" src="https://github.com/technikamateur/IGF-FreeMind/blob/master/gplv3.png" alt="GPLv3">

 This project is licensed under "GPLv3"!
 For more information see *LICENSE.txt*.

 ### Integrated projects & frameworks: